garlandxie/mw_seedbanks/README.md

   -  Results: contains files with figures, tables, and other output presented in your report

 ## Instructions for reproducing the results
-Code to reproducible the analysis and figures is written in the R programming language.

 To use the code in this repository to reproduce the manuscript's results, please follow the following steps: